Stay up to date

 Sensitive Data Exposure

-Due to the lack of threat modelling the information based on how data flows between client and API endpoint, data exposures issues are a common API security vulnerability.
+Due to the lack of threat modelling the information based on how data flows between client and API endpoint, data exposures issues are a common rest API security vulnerability.
 Insecure implementations or lack of data filtering implementation leads to unnecessary information exposures that may act as stepping stones for an attacker’s success.
 One small fix for data in transit or at rest related attacks would be using a valid and securely configured TLS certificate.
 You can always check the security of your website utilising free SSL server test sites on the internet.

 Insufficient Logging and monitoring